 Framed by an engagement with scripture, theology, spirituality, supervision and leadership, the Xavier Centre provides a context for individuals and communities to reflect on faith and service.

-Upcoming event: Reflections on power and authority in today’s Church
+Past event: Reflections on power and authority in today’s Church

 Professor Richard Gaillardetz, Joseph Professor of Catholic Systematic Theology, Boston College